racostyle/Automation/Automation/TaskMonitor/Readme.md

 - **BaseFolder**: Path to the folder containing the executable.
 - **ExecutableName**: The name of the executable file to monitor.
-- **CheckInterval**: The interval, in seconds, between checks to see if the process is running.
 - **Arguments**: Any command-line arguments to pass to the executable when it starts.
+- **Interval**: The interval, in minutes, between checks to see if the process is running.
+- **Priority**: The lower the priority number, the lower (faster) in the sequence the executable will be checked.
+Use the default value unless explicitly needed.

 ## Usage